SovereignCloudStack/standards/Standards/scs-0115-v1-default-rules-for-security-groups.md

   Set of ip table rules, used for tenant network security.

 Security Group Rule (abbr.
 SG Rule)
-  A single ip table rule, that is part of a SG.
+  A single ip table rule, that is part of an SG.

 Administrator (abbr.
 Admin)
   Operator = User of an OpenStack cloud with the admin role.